Skip to content

 Show and tell

-We end each session with an open call for you to share something you made.
+We end most sessions with an open call for you to share something you made.
 All you have to do is put your code on the projector screen, talk us through it briefly, run it, and take questions.

 Homeworks